 The companies that wait will find themselves trying to break into a system where their competitors are already established as trusted sources.
 Just like traditional SEO, the early movers in AEO will have structural advantages that are expensive and time-consuming to overcome.

 The playbook is clear.
 Structure your content for AI.
 Back your claims with data.
 Implement schema markup.
 Build entity consistency.
 Master the fundamentals before chasing shortcuts.
 And measure everything with first-party data so you know what's actually working.
+The doers who already have deep domain expertise will dominate AEO — because AI rewards authoritative practitioners, not content mills.

 AI search isn't replacing traditional search.
 It's adding a new layer on top of it.
 The growth marketer who optimizes for both is the one who wins.